-James Bovard is the author of Public Policy Hooligan (2012), Attention Deficit Democracy (St. Martin’s/Palgrave, 2006), and eight other books.
+James Bovard is the author of Public Policy Hooligan (2012), Attention Deficit Democracy (St. Martin’s/Palgrave, 2006), and 8 other books.
 He is a member of the USA Today Board of Contributors and has also written for the New York Times, Wall Street Journal, Playboy, Washington Post, and other publications.
-He is a contributing editor of The Freeman and The American Conservative, and a regular contributor to the Future of Freedom magazine.
+He is a contributing editor of The Freeman and The American Conservative and a regular contributor to the Future of Freedom magazine.
 His books have been translated into Spanish, Arabic, Japanese, and Korean.

 For more information on his books, articles, speaking engagements, etc., check www.jimbovard.com